moremeyou/Obsidian-Tag-Buddy/README.md

 	5. After installation, tap **Enable**.
 	6. Enjoy!

+# 🧪 New version (0.6.7) pre-release notes
+0.6.4 will be downloaded by default.
+Pre-release only available through the [BRAT](https://tfthacker.com/brat-quick-guide) plugin.

+See To do’s below for the great new features in this pre-release.
+Updated documentation coming soon.
+For now, here’s a quick roundup:
+- OPT/ALT+CLICK on a tag (previously removed hash) now opens a Tag Actions modal with renaming, removing hash and more – in the current note or across your entire vault.
+You can even generate a tag summary without code.
+- Move to section now lets you copy just the link or selected text.
+And there’s new efficiencies like automatic list type detection when copying to a section (or top/bottom of note, also new).
+- Don’t like all those buttons below each summary block?
+Settings will soon be overhauled to let you customize which buttons you want to see.
+- All the original features and functions have not be changed.

+If you’re testing the pre-release, please [submit any issues you find](https://github.com/moremeyou/Obsidian-Tag-Buddy/issues).
+There’s ongoing cleanup and optimisations.
+But everything noted above should be stable.

 ## ⚙️ Settings
 - Override native tag search.
 Toggle off to use **CMD/CTRL+CLICK** to remove tag, restoring native  tag search on click.
 - Convert to tag text with **ALT/OPT+CLICK**.
 Toggle off to use **ALT/OPT+CLICK** to perform native tag search.